EricThomson/gigadetector/readme.md

 You should see an image pop up with two fish outlined by bounding boxes with the confidence measure (a *score*).
 Press ESC over the image to close the window.

-Note in the rest of the examples the first two lines from above -- activating the environment and cd'ing into `~/gigadetector/gigadetector/` -- will be assumed.

 ### On a single gigaimage
 Here we will have a visual example of a single large image with 93 zebrafish.
 You will see a moving window quickly striding through it, where the faster-rcnn is applied to each sub-image: